ant-design/ant-design/components/upload/index.en-US.md

 ## API

+> You can consult [jQuery-File-Upload](https://github.com/blueimp/jQuery-File-Upload/wiki) about how to implement server side upload interface.

 | Property       | Description                                    | Type        | Default|
 |------------|----------------------------------------------------| ----------- |--------|
 | name       | Optional.
 The name of uploading file               | String      | file  |